AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 ### Tumor Mutation Burden Calculation

-To calculate TMB, WXS or WGS BED regions are used as the denominator, depending on the sample's processing strategy.
+To calculate TMB, the sum of the bases included in the WXS or WGS BED regions are used as the denominator, depending on the sample's processing strategy.

 ```
 TMBwxs = sum(mutation_w-in_bedwxs)/(wxs_genome_size/1000000)